 Shipping in general and tanker shipping in particular are associated with an extensive system of regulations.
 In addition to the owner's own inspections, several inspections are carried out annually by various stakeholders: customers, classification societies, port authorities and flag states.
-These inspections are largely similar to each other; the vessels undergo operational, technical, mechanical and safety checks.
+These inspections are largely similar to each other; and include putting the vessels through operational, technical, mechanical and safety checks.
 Some of the inspections are planned, while others are carried out without prior notice.
 Results are reported to the authorities concerned, the owner and, in some cases, also to the customer.